A new Chuck E. Cheese children’s ride but no one to ride it

 Gaurav said that many of the companies that suffered the most this year had been slow to develop e-commerce channels and had to scramble to adopt new technology when the coronavirus hit.

-This was the case with department store chains like J.C.
+This was the case with department store chains such as J.C.
 Penney and Neiman Marcus, and also with Chuck E. Cheese.

 As the coronavirus shutdown wore on, Chuck E. Cheese sought to sell its pizzas through a new delivery brand, Pasqually’s Pizza & Wings — which caused a kerfuffle when diners discovered they were actually ordering Chuck E. Cheese pizza.